oscardoudou/yelp-camp/readme.md

 3.After done with schema modification, go ahead to actually save comments in new fashion dont forgot to remove author field in comments/new.js and update how print author in campgrounds/show.js

+# User <-> Campgrounds
+* Prevent an unauthenticated user from creating a campground
+* Save username+id to newly created campground